Frequently Asked Questions

-In order to maintain our 48-hour delivery commitment, our Miami center schedules each package to be shipped once it's received and processed.
+In order to maintain a quick delivery schedule, our Miami center schedules each package to be shipped once it's received and processed.
 The additional logistics required to manage the interception, retention and consolidation of packages isn't feasible for us at this time because our cargo throughput is simply too high.
 Before your packages arrive in Trinidad however, you can request that we wait until all have arrived before attempting local delivery.

 You may be concerned that your "extra" packages may cause you to be subjected to expensive volumetric charges.
 We do not use volumetric calculations to find ways to increase our fees.
 Yes, you will receive individual invoices for each separate package.
 However since our fees are based on the package weight, shipping your packages together or separately has no adverse impact on your invoice.
 This also applies to the Customs Duty and VAT charges - there is no adverse impact whether the items are shipped (and therefore valued) separately or together.

-Due to their extremely high volume of parcels, the United States Postal Service is unable to individually verify the status of every delivery.
-Therefore their records of your package being delivered to our warehouse can often be incorrect.
+Due to their extremely high volume of parcels, the United States Postal Service deliver items directly to our Miami warehouse.
+Items shipped with USPS are received at the Post Office responsible for our area, marked as "delivered" and our Miami staff schedule multiple pickups each week.
+There's usually a 5-day timeframe between USPS receiving an item and allowing us to pickup at their office.
 WebSource is not liable for any delays for packages shipped via USPS.I didn't ship with USPS, but my package is still delayed.Some possible causes of such a delay are:

 What is a fuel surcharge?A fuel surcharge is imposed on all carriers by all shippers (ocean and air).

 - Your complete Web Source shipping address was not entered during online checkout.